NiordOrg/niord/README.md

 [![Build Status](https://github.com/NiordOrg/niord/workflows/Java%20CI/badge.svg)](https://github.com/NiordOrg/niord/actions)
 # Niord
 The niord repository contains the common code-base for the NW + NM T&P editing and publishing system.

+# Important Notice
+The following concerns Niord 2.0 which is currently under development.
+The latest stable release is tagged with 1.0.1 in this repository.

 ## Development Setup